IKarimII/DodgeyCube/README.md

 ## Credits

-Made in MIPS assembly for MARS as a simple dodge-and-collect arcade game.
+Made in MIPS assembly for MARS as a simple dodge-and-collect arcade game with my colleague Giovanni As a Final Project for the Computer Organization Course at LAU .